Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/1_cps_introduction.md

 ---

-## The First "Connected Devices" - The XCoffee
+## 1.4 The "First" Connected Devices - The XCoffee

 > The XCoffee is created at the Computer Laboratory of the University of Cambridge.
 Two academics who worked at the Trojan Room in the